-See Dr Dan Maggs' video to the right.
+See Dr Dan Maggs' video below

 Dieting and exercising but struggling to lose weight?
 Dr Dan Maggs (GP) expains why looking at INSULIN might help with long term sustainable weight loss and its not just calories in vs calories out.

 Dr Dan Maggs (GP) discusses some of the medical problems that could contribute to difficulty losing weight